-Clinic Director, Mary Ellen Metke D.Ac., oversees the running of the student clinic.
+Clinic Director, Mary Ellen Metke D.Ac., oversees all operations of the student Clinic and Supervisors.

-Dean of Students, Randi Savage, oversees student progression and well-being within the college.

-Director of Western Medicine, Randi Savage D.Ac., oversees all aspects of the western medical components of the program.
+Randi Savage, D.Ac., is the Dean of Students, and tracks student progression and well-being within the college.
+As Director of Western Science, Randi also oversees all aspects of the western medical components of the program.

-Therese Spina, ITEA's Deputy Faculty Chair, administers all Faculty records, evaluates the program and records and maintains a research database.
+Therese Spina, Deputy Faculty Chair, administers Faculty records, evaluates the program, and records and maintains this data.